 - Inspect the lower anchors by inserting your fingers into the lower anchor area.
 Feel to make sure there are no obstructions over the anchors such as seat belt webbing or seat cushion material.
 The child restraint will not be secured properly if the lower anchors are obstructed. - Child restraint anchorages are designed to withstand only those loads imposed by correctly fitted child restraints.
 Under no circumstances are they to be used to attach adult seat belts, or other items or equipment to the vehicle.
 Doing so could damage the child restraint anchorages.
 The child restraint will not be properly installed using the damaged anchorage, and a child could be seriously injured or killed in a collision.

-LATCH lower anchor location LATCH lower anchor location
+LATCH lower anchor location

-The LATCH lower anchors are located at the rear of the seat cushion near the seatback.
+The LATCH lower anchors are located as shown.
 A label is attached to the seatback to help you locate the LATCH lower anchors.